oracle-livelabs/apex/ai-interactive-report-lab2/introduction/introduction.md

 - Import the *ai-interactive-report-lab.sql* file into your APEX workspace.
 Follow the steps in the Import Application wizard to import the application.

-- Follow **Lab 1 > Task 1** to load the data model, sample data, and operational data.
+- Follow **Lab 1 > Task 1 and Task 2** to load the data model, sample data, and operational data.

 - Follow **Lab 2 > Task 1** to configure the Generative AI Service.

-- Follow **Lab 5 and Lab 6** to run the application and walk through the end-to-end procurement conversation.
+- Follow **Lab 5 and Lab 6** to run the application and walk through the AI Interactive Report features.

 ## Uninstall the Application and Data Model